From China to Istanbul, through Central Asia, Iran and the Caucasus

 As we dragged ourselves out of the sweltering taxi, the relief at escaping the cramped metal box soon evaporated with direct exposure to the brutal midday sun.
 We shuffled around in the desolation and waited.
 More militsia emerged to needle the passengers and poke around the car.
 They grew bored and wandered off.
 We waited some more.

 The driver returned to the taxi with yet another armed interrogator and they drove off into the desert.
 Nobody asked what was going on.
 When the taxi returned and parked further up on the other side of the road, we all hauled up our bags again and trudged over.
 The tatty old taxi had straddled a previously unseen inspection pit from where the search began in earnest.
-Once the contents of the car had been emptied – including the seats padding and covers – they used whatever they could find to take it apart.
+Once the contents of the car had been emptied – including the padding and covers of the seat – they used whatever they could find to take it apart.

 Our driver lowered himself into the pit and joined in.
 As screws and bolts and other bits of metal were hastily removed, they were left abandoned in the roadside dust.
 I thought about jumping